MiminkoMoje/Tutu-Bot/README.md

 Now, open it and fill out the required information:
 `token`: Your token
 `ownerID`: Your user ID
-`serverLogId`: A channel ID that the bot can use to display log information
-`serverLogIdDM`: If someone DMs something at the bot, the messages can display in that channel.
-You can use the same channel as the `serverLogId` if you want

 `redditCredentials`:
 This bot uses Reddit for some commands and most of the NSFW ones.
 In order to set up Reddit for the bot: